ryman1/keeweb-wiki/Releasing.md

 After release

 1. merge `master` into `develop`
-2. check for open [issues](https://github.com/keeweb/keeweb/issues) by version
+2. check for open [issues](https://github.com/keeweb/keeweb/issues) for this version

 If it's a major release